 The Everlasting Man by G.K.
 Chesterton

 Miracles by C.S.
 Lewis

-Apologia Pro Vita Sua by Blessed John Cardinal Henry Newman
+Apologia Pro Vita Sua by John Cardinal Henry Newman

 The Third Day by Arnold Lunn

-Also, you can check out the Catholic Answers Classics series here.
+Also, you can check out the Word on Fire Classics here.